 BSSA Policies and Procedures

-Papers submitted to BSSA must not have been published previously and must not presently be under consideration for publication elsewhere.
+Papers submitted to BSSA must not have been published previously in English or any other language and must not presently be under consideration for publication elsewhere in English or any other language.
 It is the responsibility of the submitter to ensure that all listed authors have approved the manuscript.
 Membership in SSA is not a requirement for submission to BSSA.

 Types of Papers

 Papers published in BSSA fall into four broad categories: articles, short notes, review articles, and comments and replies.